 My graduate work at the University of Missouri included work in an animal learning laboratory performing experiments in operant conditioning.
 My volunteer work includes many years in animal shelters, rescues, and animal-assisted activity ("pet therapy").
 I was a certified evaluator for a major pet therapy program until I founded a new and unique program in 2012.
-I have been a certified Canine Good Citizen Evaluator with the American Kennel Club (AKC) for many years.
+I have been a certified Canine Good Citizen Evaluator with the American Kennel Club (AKC) since 2009.

 I work collaboratively with general practice veterinarians as well as board-certified behaviorists, and believe in a team approach.

 My tools and techniques are compliant with the Joint Practice Standards of the APDT, IAABC, CCPDT, and KPA and are in agreement with the recommendations of the American Veterinary Society of Animal Behavior.